They mostly come out in murky light. Mostly. Godzilla: King Of The Monsters (2019) Review

 The world-building which started in “Godzilla” and continued through “Kong: Skull Island” really gathers pace here, with numerous references which lay the groundwork for the forthcoming “Godzilla v Kong” and further adventures in the Monsterverse.
 The movie even manages to best “Batman v Superman: Dawn Of Justice” for arch expository set-up by basically dumping the entire backstory for “Godzilla v Kong” over the end credits of this movie.

-Beautiful to look at, magisterial at scale but disappointing flat at the human level, “Godzilla: King Of The Monsters” will delight kaiju fans because their faves have never looked better but the muddled and counter-intuitive environmental message never really rings true and further sequels will need to work out how to make the human drama matter.
+Beautiful to look at, magisterial in scale but disappointing flat at the human level, “Godzilla: King Of The Monsters” will delight kaiju fans because their faves have never looked better but the muddled and counter-intuitive environmental message never really rings true and further sequels will need to work out how to make the human drama matter.